dkovacs24/ReviOS_faq/docs/not-related.md

 ## Can I download other languages?

 Yes, in the Settings.
 If that is not working, follow the [guide about language installation on the Revision website](https://www.revi.cc/revios/workspace/lang){target=_blank}.

----

-## There are some visual bugs on the taskbar in ReviOS 11

-These bugs came from Windows 11, hope they will be fixed in next Microsoft update releases.

-In the meantime, try [StartAllBack](https://www.startallback.com/){target=_blank}.

----

-## Downloads are not working / Google Drive: "Sorry, you can't view or download this file at this time." / MEGA quota exceeded

-Check our [official Discord server's](https://discord.gg/962y4pU){target=_blank} [download channel](https://discord.com/channels/619835916139364383/658369065110339640){target=_blank} and [website](https://www.revi.cc/revios/download){target=_blank} for alternative download links.